xlcnd/isbnlib/README.rst

 --------------

 ``is_isbn10(isbn10like)``
-	Validate as ISBN-10.
+	Validates as ISBN-10.

 ``is_isbn13(isbn13like)``
-	Validate as ISBN-13.
+	Validates as ISBN-13.

 ``to_isbn10(isbn13)``
-	Transform isbn-13 to isbn-10.
+	Transforms isbn-13 to isbn-10.

 ``to_isbn13(isbn10)``
-	Transform isbn-10 to isbn-13.
+	Transforms isbn-10 to isbn-13.

 ``canonical(isbnlike)``
-	Keep only numbers and X. You will get strings like `9780321534965` and `954430603X`.
+	Keeps only numbers and X. You will get strings like `9780321534965` and `954430603X`.

 ``clean(isbnlike)``
-	Clean ISBN (only legal characters).
+	Cleans ISBN (only legal characters).

 ``notisbn(isbnlike, level='strict')``
 	Check with the goal to invalidate isbn-like.

 ``get_isbnlike(text, level='normal')``
-	Extract all substrings that seem like ISBNs (very useful for scraping).
+	Extracts all substrings that seem like ISBNs (very useful for scraping).

 ``get_canonical_isbn(isbnlike, output='bouth')``
-	Extract ISBNs and transform them to the canonical form.
+	Extracts ISBNs and transform them to the canonical form.

 ``EAN13(isbnlike)``
-	Transform an `isbnlike` string into an EAN13 number (validated canonical ISBN-13).
+	Transforms an `isbnlike` string into an EAN13 number (validated canonical ISBN-13).

 ``info(isbn)``
-	Get language or country assigned to this ISBN.
+	Gets the language or country assigned to this ISBN.

 ``mask(isbn, separator='-')``
 	`Mask` (hyphenate) a canonical ISBN.